-On 14th April 2021, the Noord-Holland District Court rendered a judgment related to selective payments.
-This is the case if a director of a legal entity has paid one or more creditors with priority over other creditors who have remained unpaid.
+On 14 April 2021, the Noord-Holland District Court rendered a judgment related to selective payments.
+This happens when a director of a legal entity has paid one or more creditors in preference to other creditors who have remained unpaid.

 Starting point: payment autonomy